-During the Financial Year, the Company complied with the code provisions as set out in the CG Code with the exception of the code provisions A.1.8 and A.6.7.
-Details of such deviation is explained below.
+During the Financial Year, the Company complied with the code provisions as set out in the CG Code.

 BOARD OF DIRECTORS

 RESPONSIBILITIES OF DIRECTORS

 The Company is governed by the Board, which is responsible for overseeing the overall strategy, policies and development of the Group, as well as continuously monitoring and improving the internal control and risk management systems of the Group; approving and monitoring the strategic plans, investment and funding decisions; and evaluating the financial and operational performance of the Group.
 The Group's day-to-day operations and administration are overseen by the executive Directors and the management.